What Is Cyber Resilience?

-MITRE, a non-profit’s cyber security division, is focused to “arm the worldwide community of cyber defenders.”
-They were the first to launch the Cyber Resiliency Engineering Framework in 2011, and describe cyber resiliency as “the need for information and communications systems and those who depend on them to be resilient in the face of persistent, stealthy, and sophisticated attacks focused on cyber resources.”
+There are several cyber security standards and frameworks to contribute to cyber resilience.
+One example is the MITRE ATT&CK framework — a nonprofit, US-based cybersecurity standards organization that hopes to “arm a worldwide community of cyber defenders.”
+It was the first to launch the Cyber Resiliency Engineering Framework in 2011.
+MITRE describes cyber resiliency efforts as follows: “Information and communications systems, and those who depend on them, must be resilient in the face of persistent, stealthy, and sophisticated cyberattacks.”

 Understanding the risks associated with cyber threats is crucial for building a resilient strategy.
 Some of the most common risks include: